To get shots in arms, governments turn to money in pockets

 State and local governments can use federal American Rescue Plan relief funding to provide the $100, according to the statement.

-Associated Press writers Steve Karnowski in Minneapolis; David Martin in New York; Morgan Lee in Santa Fe, New Mexico; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.
+Associated Press writers Steve Karnowski in Minneapolis; David Martin in New York; Morgan Lee in Santa Fe, New Mexico; James Anderson in Denver; Olga R. Rodriguez in San Francisco and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.